Walz Group News

 The C-Corp rate would go from 21% to 26.5% for corporate incomes over $5 million.
 For taxable income under $400k the rate would go down to 18%.
 Given some of the above changes, it is possible that some S-Corps will consider C-Corp structure depending on their other needs and goals.
 Short-term tax avoidance is not necessarily the best reason to shift entity structure, but it may make sense for some organizations to consider.
 As always Pa’s 9.99% rate makes this less appealing especially if you only sell to Pa customers.

+There would be significant increase in taxation with respect to foreign income of US taxpayers which are beyond the scope of this summary.
 The proposal would also allow S corps formed prior to May 13, 1996 to convert tax free to LLC’s (partnerships) which may make sense for some taxpayers if the 3.8% Medicare Tax on all earnings of S owners with higher income becomes law.
+Losses on crypto would be treated like stocks so you could not buy back the crypto within 30 days and still take the loss as you can based on current law.

 The following link outlines a general summary of how the spending would be paid for by component: https://taxfoundation.org/build-back-better-plan-reconciliation-bill-tax/